dgvolpato/MedsApp/README.md

 # MedsApp

-Keeps track of the state of medication taken each day.
+Records the state of medication taken each day for our HoloLens project.

 ## Instructions